 Moderation samples must be recorded at normal speed onto either C90 audiocassettes or standard format CDs.
-Mini cassettes and mini CDs must not be used.
-Where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can accessed for the purposes of moderation.
+USB memory sticks, mini cassettes and mini CDs must not be used for sending the moderation sample to Cambridge.
+Please note that where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.

-If C90 cassettes are used, these are 45 minutes per side and therefore 6 Speaking examinations should fit on each cassette, 3 on each side.
-A CD will record approximately 80 minutes of sound/5 candidates.
+If C90 cassettes are used, these are 45 minutes per side and therefore six Speaking examinations should fit on each cassette, three on each side.
+A CD will record approximately 80 minutes of sound/five candidates.